bobbingwide/oik-bwtrace/readme.txt

 9. Daily Trace Summary file

 == Upgrade Notice ==
+= 3.2.0 =
+Update for http response code in the daily trace summary records.

 = 3.1.0 =
 Update for improved reporting of saved queries.
 Tested with WordPress 5.6-beta4 and PHP 7.4.